- PCOS is sometimes treated with metformin, a drug for insulin resistance.

 Metformin should not be completely discounted as an option for the management of PCOS.
 Whilst less effective than other options, metformin has been shown to restore ovulation in some women with PCOS.

-Clomiphene citrate is commonly used to induce ovulation, however, not all women respond to treatment with this drug.
+For women with PCOS clomiphene citrate is commonly used to induce ovulation, however, not all women respond to treatment with this drug.
 For the women that do not respond, it is possible that combination therapy with metformin may be more successful at inducing ovulation.
 However, the work on this to date is limited.
 There is a need for longer term studies on metformin, as most studies have only explored short course treatment approaches.

-The phenotype of PCOS varies considerably from woman to woman.
+PCOS varies considerably from woman to woman.
 The presenting symptoms differ in both type and severity, which is why diagnosing it can be so challenging.
 Women with PCOS are prone to other conditions such as obesity and insulin resistance; they are also at greater risk of developing T2DM and endometrial cancer.
 Whether metformin can be given prophylactically to reduce these risks remains unclear and once again highlights the need for longer-term studies with extensive follow-up periods.

 Unlikely.
 A more valuable course of action would be for doctors to better understand the various PCOS phenotypes and thus, take a more individualised approach to treatment, deciding which of their patients could genuinely benefit from treatment with the drug.